 Percentage of vapers

 |Heavy users (>50 times)||27.5%|

-A significant percentage of vapers are purchasing their cartridges from dangerous sources.
-Vapers in our survey reported to buy products online and from family members and other individuals (nonfamily).
-The CDC has reported that cartridges from informal sources such as these are causing many vaping-related lung diseases.
+A significant percentage of vapers purchase cartridges from dangerous sources.
+Vapers in our survey reported buying products online or from family members and other individuals.
+The CDC has reported that cartridges from informal sources such as these cause many vaping-related lung diseases.

 Where do you purchase the cartridges for your vaping device? (multiple selections allowed)

 Percentage of responses

 |Legalized recreational dispensaries||21%|

 In addition to sourcing vape cartridges from informal sources, many vapers add to the danger by using vapes to consume THC.
 According to our survey, 46% of the vaping population say they vape with THC some of the time.
 The CDC has recommended that people avoid THC vaping products, as they can cause a variety of injuries.

 Apart from the health concerns of vaping, many vapers who responded to our survey reported far-reaching impacts on their lives.
 Nearly 30% said their vaping has caused arguments in the last month.
 An additional 17% said they had vaping-related arguments, though not within the last 30 days.
 Furthermore, according to our survey, the average vaper spends $171.47 per year on vaping-related products.

 Our survey found that most respondents (55%) are under the misconception that vaping will not impact their life insurance rates.
 Men were 27% more likely to have this misconception than women.
 This is somewhat surprising, given that in a previous survey, ValuePenguin found that men were more likely to own a life insurance policy than women.